kartonfarkas/api_docs/source/integrations/automation_center/node_resource_options_endpoint.rst

      - Description
    * - environment
      - string
-     - host name of the Suite environment where the customer is (example: login.emarsys.net)
+     - Host name of the customer's Suite environment (e.g. login.emarsys.net)
    * - customer_id
      - int
      - ID of the customer in the Suite database
    * - language
      - string
-     - specifies the preferred language of the admin
+     - Specifies the preferred language of the admin

 Required Response
 -----------------

 * The service needs to respond with a JSON object.
-If the request was successful, the HTTP status should be in the 200-299 range while in case of errors, it should be in the 400-599 range.
+If the request was successful, the HTTP status will be in the 200-299 range.
+If there were any issues the HTTP status response will be in the 400-599 range.
-* In case of success, the service should provide an array of objects with the following keys:
+* A successful response should include an array of objects with the following keys:

 .. list-table:: **Possible Keys**
    :header-rows: 1